Waterproof Socks – Tested

 Theoretically, you could wear rain pants that reach below your socks and somehow seal the cuff to create a watertight system.
 But anyone who has cycled in the rain for hours at a time knows that scenario is unlikely.
 Water is tenacious stuff, and when your legs are soaked, the water eventually follows gravity into your socks, waterproof or not.

 That said, waterproof socks are a great tool, and I highly recommend them for wet, slushy and even just cool weather rides.
-It’s been a rollercoaster of damp spring weather here in the Northwest, and the Crosspoint socks have quickly become my go-to riding socks when rain is inevitable or the temps are below 50 degrees (10c).
-First, waterproof cycling socks keep your feet drier than any other sock and any shoe and overboot combo that I’ve used.
-On a couple hour, not super wet ride, they keep your feet dry.
+It’s been a rollercoaster of damp spring weather here in the Northwest, and the Crosspoint socks have quickly become my go-to riding socks when rain is inevitable, or the temps are below 50 degrees (10c).
+First, waterproof cycling socks keep your feet drier than any other socks and any shoe-and-overboot combo I’ve used.
+On a couple-hour, not-super-wet ride, they keep your feet dry.
 It’s the multi-hour, totally soaked adventures that inevitably lead to water finding its way in sooner or later.
 Second, the Crosspoint socks are warm.
-Even if a little water finds its way in, waterproof cycling socks keep your feet far warmer than traditional socks.
+Even if a little water gets in, waterproof cycling socks keep your feet much warmer than traditional socks.
 Like a wetsuit, they create a thermal barrier that seals in heat.

 Multi-Purpose